millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 ..
 Problem 1: budget.csv problem (not all of the parts)
 ..
 Basic Data Manipulation + Basic Stat Functions + Masks(?)

-Now that we have our DataFrame we can move on to accessing the data within.
+Now that we have our DataFrame we can start accessing the data within.
 We will go through these functions using the DataFrame defined below.

 >>> df